 N/A

 RavenDB is a NoSQL Document Database that is fully transactional (ACID) across the database and throughout clusters.
-It is presented as an easy to use all-in-one database that minimizes the need for third party addons, tools, or support to boost developer productivity and get projects into production fast.
-Users can setup and secure a data cluster deploy in the cloud, on…
+The database minimizes the need for third party addons, tools, or support to boost developer productivity and get projects into production fast.
+Users can setup and secure a data cluster deploy in the cloud, on-premise or in a hybrid environment.
+RavenDB offers a Database as a Service solution, allowing users to pass on all…

 N/A